 For the owners of these monitors, this means:

 - The warranty provider will rarely help pay for repairs for the kind of screen problems that they can argue resulted from damage, no matter how little impact it can sometimes take to scratch or crack a computer screen.

 - They also won’t cover power problems caused by shorts or worn buttons and plugs.
 Find out more about why limited warranties aren’t enough for computers and computer accessories.

 In contrast, Upsie

-provides an extended warranty that helps pay for common wear, damage, and manufacturing defects.
+provides an extended warranty that helps pay for common wear, power failure, and manufacturing defects.
 Even better, customers can choose between two or three years of coverage and have up to 60 days after purchasing a monitor to buy a protection plan.